Nov. 11 in Music History: Happy birthday to Jon Batiste

 1975 - Earth, Wind & Fire released the double live album, Gratitude.
 It features “Sing a Song” and “Can’t Hide Love.”

-1978 - Donna Summer started a three-week run at No. 1 on the U.S. singles chart with her version of Jimmy Webb's "MacArthur Park," which was also a hit for actor Richard Harris (aka the first Dumbledore in the Harry Potter film series) in 1968.
+1978 - Donna Summer started a three-week run at No. 1 on the U.S. singles chart with her version of Jimmy Webb's "MacArthur Park," which was also a No. 2 hit for actor Richard Harris (aka the first Dumbledore in the Harry Potter film series) in 1968.
+Webb had originally written the song for the band The Association, who passed on recording it, noting its unusual lyrics.

 1995 - The Smashing Pumpkins double album Mellon Collie and the Infinite Sadness went to No. 1 on the U.S. chart.
-It was the bands' third studio album and with its lead single, "Bullet with Butterfly Wings", it debuted at number one on the U.S. Billboard 200.
+It was the band’s third studio album, and with its lead single, "Bullet with Butterfly Wings", it debuted at No. 1 on the U.S. Billboard 200.
 To date it remains the band's only album to top the Billboard 200, but it earned the band seven Grammy Award nominations in 1997, including Album of the Year and Record of the Year ("1979"), as well as nine MTV Music Video Awards nominations.

 2004 - Coldplay fan Sarah Sainsbury wrote to the band asking for their autographs so she could sell them to raise funds at her school charity.
 Coldplay sent her a triple-platinum disc worth more than $6,500.